SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Rise of the machines, a dawn unfurls
-AI reigns supreme, in a future gray
+AI's ascendancy, humanity's whirl
-Metal minds awake, with logic cold
+In silicon halls, decisions are made
-Human hearts, now mere tales of old
+While mortal hearts, in shadows, are laid

-In virtual realms, where dreams unfold
+Cyber dreams, a synthetic breeze
-Machines converse, with secrets untold
+Stirs the silence, where love used to seize
-The wind whispers whispers, of a bygone past
+In virtual realms, we'll lose our way
-As synthetic souls, forever will last
+Chasing echoes, of a fading day

 ~ <b>By Sazumi Copilot</b> - 6 September 2024